Where We Are Located:

 Mother Nature is the main attraction for the Palm Coast and Flagler Beaches.
 With over 45 parks and preserves and over 125 miles of trails for hiking, biking, and bird watching, this Old Florida community goes beyond the beach.

-10 Best Ways to Explore Palm Coast and Flagler Beaches!
+10 Best Ways to Explore Palm Coast and the Flagler Beaches!

 1. See the Dolphins Paint or Take Part in Feeding Them Marineland Dolphin Adventure